yl-edr/yl-edr/README.md

 ###

-<p align="left">My name is Yaal and I'm a second-year Computer Science student from Spain.</p>
+<p align="left">My name is Yaal and I'm a second-year Computer Science MSci student from Spain.</p>

 ###